markokhman/func-course/Chapter 3/Lesson 5.md

 Testnet operates with test Ton coins.
 Those are not worth real value, so you don't need to buy them.
 You can easily get them from an official [testnet giver Telegram bot](https://t.me/testgiver_ton_bot).
 Initially, we are going to deploy or contract to testnet.

 This bot will ask you for your address, so you need to have a wallet that would operate with test TON coins.
 You're probably familiary with wallets like Tonhub and Tonkeeper.
 Tonkeeper has the testnet functinality embed, while Tonhub's testnet functionality is separated into other mobile app called Sandbox.
 You can use both, Sandbox (by Tonwhales) or Tonkeeper, but for example purposes I will use the Sandbox wallet made by TonWhales team.
-It is awailable for both [iOS](https://apps.apple.com/tt/app/ton-development-wallet/id1607857373) and [Android](https://play.google.com/store/apps/details?id=com.tonhub.wallet.testnet&hl=en&gl=US).
+It is available for both [iOS](https://apps.apple.com/tt/app/ton-development-wallet/id1607857373) and [Android](https://play.google.com/store/apps/details?id=com.tonhub.wallet.testnet&hl=en&gl=US).
 Follow one of the links and download it to your mobile.

 Once you have installed Sandbox and created a wallet there - use it's address to receive testnet coins on [testnet giver Telegram bot](https://t.me/testgiver_ton_bot).